 We are exposed to foreign currency exchange variability related to investments in and earnings from our foreign investments.
 Foreign currency market risk is the possibility that our results of operations or financial position could be better or worse than planned because of changes in foreign currency exchange rates.
-We primarily hedge our foreign currency risk by borrowing in the currencies in which we invest thereby providing a natural hedge.
-Additionally, we hedge our foreign currency risk by entering into derivative financial instruments, such as foreign currency contracts, that we designate as net investment hedges, as these amounts offset the translation adjustments on the underlying net assets of our foreign investments.
-At March 31, 2025, after consideration of our ability to borrow in the foreign currencies in which we invest and also derivative and nonderivative financial instruments as discussed in Note 9 to the Consolidated Financial Statements, we had minimal net equity denominated in a currency other than the U.S. dollar.
+We primarily mitigate this risk by borrowing in the currencies where we invest, creating a natural hedge.
+In addition, we use derivative financial instruments, such as foreign currency contracts designated as net investment hedges, which offset translation adjustments on the net assets of our foreign investments.
+At June 30, 2025, after consideration of our ability to borrow in the foreign currencies in which we invest and also derivative and nonderivative financial instruments as discussed in Note 9 to the Consolidated Financial Statements, we had minimal net equity denominated in a currency other than the U.S. dollar.

-For the three months ended March 31, 2025, \$157 million or 7.3% of our total consolidated revenue was denominated in foreign currencies.
+For the six months ended June 30, 2025, \$328 million or 7.6% of our total consolidated revenue was denominated in foreign currencies.
 We enter into foreign currency contracts that we do not designate, such as forwards, to reduce the impact from fluctuations in foreign currency associated with the translation of the future earnings of our international subsidiaries.
-At March 31, 2025, we had foreign currency contracts denominated principally in British pound sterling, Canadian dollar, euro and Japanese yen, with an aggregate notional amount of \$1.5 billion.
+At June 30, 2025, we had foreign currency contracts denominated principally in British pound sterling, Canadian dollar, euro and Japanese yen, with an aggregate notional amount of \$1.6 billion.
 As we do not designate these foreign currency contracts as hedges, the gain or loss on settlement is included in our earnings and offsets the lower or higher translation of earnings from our investments denominated in currencies other than the U.S. dollar.
-Although the impact to net earnings is mitigated through higher translated U.S. dollar earnings from these currencies, a weakening of the U.S. dollar against these currencies by 10% could result in a \$152 million cash payment on settlement of these contracts.
+Although the impact to net earnings is mitigated through higher translated U.S. dollar earnings from these currencies, a weakening of the U.S. dollar against these currencies by 10% could result in a \$164 million cash payment on settlement of these contracts.